MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 Main idea is, if two sides of the bridge are secure, you dont need a security for the bridge.
 Because if you implement MacSec, which protects everything sitting on top of it, an external attacker cannot modify antyhing.

+for internal attacker, who is controlling a compromised ECU, say Head Unit, you can use ACL, or sort of firewalls.
+But you dont put them on TCP layer, but below it to protect it.
+So , you DONT need built in secuirty for everyhing as long as you think secuirty first and design things accordingly.**Make sure you have access control and filtering.**

+4)

+Are IDPS the most important security mechanism?

+There is a hype in IDS and IPS systems. but instead of going through IDS, you can stgart with createing the parth to transport `events` from vehicles to your backend and then incrementally add `events` and look at your data.

+IPS on the other hand , has **actively** intervening mechanisms which can cause vehicle to go out of control, not-desirable.

+IDS is JUST a tool in your secuirty toolbx, and you need to craete a strategy for it.